evandycke/dataviz-tips-tricks/docs/Dashboard-best-practices.md

 ## Measure usage and improve your dashboard

 When launching a data visualization project, the analysis part must remain the priority, even when the project is already launched.
 There must indeed be feedback on the use of the tool (regardless of its use: communication, marketing, statistical analysis, business analysis, etc.) in order to always be able to improve it.
 Maintenance and measurement of usage will help develop the dashboard thanks to customer feedback.
 A dashboard must remain a fluid tool despite the amount of information present on the interface.
 For example, this analysis phase should make it possible to account for the page load times, which must be as low as possible for an optimal user experience.

+## Aesthetics

+### What are bad aesthetics?

+* Cluttered
+* Too many colours in one
+* Dark colours
+* Inconsistent object placement
+* Wrong choice in object type
+* Objects placed on top of each other
+* Objects placed off the screen

+### What are good aesthetics?

+* Uncluttered
+* Crisp
+* Aligned
+* Light colour choices
+* Consistency with object placement in a sheet

+### Using the right charts

+#### When to use a bar chart ?

+Comparisons for similar measurements :
+* Actual vs. Budget - money to money, qty to qty
+* Amount over time - time to time
+* Top N - category values (e.g. sales reps)

+#### When to use a line charts  ?

+Measurement to follow its movements or comparisons among items :
+* Performance Trends - Amount movements over time
+* Compare 2 dimensions - Annual Comparisons over months

+#### When to use a combo chart ?

+Comparisons for multi-measurements :
+* Two measures - Currency amount and quantity - Amount and percentage
+* Two axis - Left-axis and right axis for measurements
+* Two or more axis - Split axis horizontally

+#### When to use a radar chart ?

+Comparisons of high level groups (avoid a dimension with many values) :
+* One or Two measurements - Sales and Profit

+#### When to use a gauge charts  ?

+Ratio of measurements (avoid actual amounts) :
+* Percentages - Margin, Quota Achieved, YTD vs. Last YTD

+#### When to use a scatter chart ?

+Measurements act as dimensions (3D chart) :
+* 3D measurement chart - Amounts, quantity and # of customers
+* Map chart - Sales on geographical map

+#### When to use a grid chart ?

+2 or 3 dimensions with a measurement :
+* Multi-cross dim measures - Amount over region and product over time

+#### When to use a pie chart ?

+Visual distribution measurements :
+* What contributes how to the whole - Regional Sales
+* Yes / No analysis

+#### When to use a block chart ?

+One dimension with multiple measurements :
+* KPI Overview - Cycle group dimension with Sales, Qty, Margin
+* Sort in any columns (No grouping)

+#### When to use a pivot table ?

+Multi-dimensions with one or more measurements :
+* Grouping of dimensions - Product sales by item
+* Dimension across table - Annual sales by months - Variance calculation using before

+No repetition of the same values (grouped)
+No end-user sort by double-click